 Those who were able to attend D23 Expo this past August got a nice early preview of the new animated princess fairytale.
 And from those I spoke to, there wasn’t too much enthusiasm toward the project.
 Despite the film being from the creators of Tangled, a film I deeply admire, I wasn’t too impressed with the teaser trailer.
 With little shown, I kept my optimism high, hoping the full-length trailer would ease my doubts.

-Within the trailer below, audiences will get their first look at the Kingdom of Arendelle along with their princesses, Anna (Kristen Bell) and Elsa (Idina Menzel).
+We’ve got our first look at the Kingdom of Arendelle along with their princesses, Anna (Kristen Bell) and Elsa (Idina Menzel).
 There is a lot of jokes piled up in this trailer and it is interesting to see how much Disney is pushing the comedy aspect of this film.
 We are also introduced to Olaf (Josh Gad), Hans (Santino Fontana), and Kristoff (Jonathan Groff).
-There really isn’t too much context to the story that makes this trailer feel spoiler-ish, so watch on:
+There really isn’t too much context to the story that makes this trailer feel spoiler-ish.

 I’m not exactly sure who they are marketing Frozen to with this trailer.
 It comes off as very kiddy, which is interesting based on how semi-adult Tangled and Wreck-It Ralph are.
 It’s not girly enough to attract a younger female audience with these two new princesses, but it’s not manly enough to appeal to young boys either.
 Frozen just kind of exists.
 I’m definitely not feeling the little snowman character Olaf; he seems like he’ll be a complete nuisance.